 Like Collier, if you’re chasing a bit of variety then head to High Wycombe and enjoy this excellent 27-hole golf course.
 Their green fees aren’t too bad, but if you can get a Monday or Tuesday off work the $50 special is hard to top: 18 holes with a shared cart, range balls, a middy and a bucket of hot chips!

 Whaleback Golf Course

 A quick 20 minute trip out of the CBD in Parkwood, Whaleback has been a Perth staple for decades.
 Like Wembley it too features a two-story day/night driving range, and if you want to get real deep into your game it has the TopTracer Range analyser.
-Carts are reasonably priced, and if you fancy a quick hit before sundown their twilight sessions are ridiculously cheap.
+What it lacks in style it makes up for in price, and if you fancy a quick hit before sundown their twilight sessions are ridiculously cheap.